 J22.

-Michael J. McGuffin, Ryan Servera, Marie Forest (2023).
+Michael J. McGuffin, Ryan Servera, Marie Forest (2024).
 Path Tracing in 2D, 3D, and Physicalized Networks.
-IEEE Transactions on Visualization and Computer Graphics (TVCG), 23 January 2023 (early access).
-(14 pages, plus 2-page supplement).
+IEEE Transactions on Visualization and Computer Graphics (TVCG), Volume 30, Issue 7, July 2024, pages 3564-3577 (14 pages, plus 4-page supplement).

 • supplemental files (including photos and 3D printable files of every network, and C# source code for computing a 3D-to-3D homography from a list of points whose coordinates are known in two coordinate systems)